zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 - To ensure efficient compilation time and optimal resource allocation for policies, there are limitations in place.
 Currently, policies have a maximum limit of 10 rules and a maximum of 5 clauses in a condition.
 These limitations help maintain better performance and manageability.
 A compilation error will not occur if a policy file contains more than 5 clauses or 10 overrides.
 - The replacement policy should not include any override rules.
 Override rules should be used to extend or switch to a different policy, rather than being part of the replacement policy itself.
 - Each override rule will be compiled as a separate policy, whether extending the main policy or switching to a new one.
 The enforcer will switch to the policy that corresponds to the matched rule, but the main policy name will be reported along with the override rule property.
 - The URI, host, and user-agent strings in the request will be treated as plain ASCII characters and won't undergo language decoding.
-If any of these strings contain non-ASCII characters, they may be misinterpreted and may not comply with rules that expect specific values in the conditions
+If any of these strings contain non-ASCII characters, they may be misinterpreted and may not comply with rules that expect specific values in the conditions.

 ### Override Rules Logging & Reporting

 If a request matches an override rule, the `json_log` field will include a new block named 'overrideRule'.
 However, if no rules match the request, the log will not contain any related information.
 When the 'extendsPolicy' flag is set to false, the 'originalPolicyName' field in the log will reflect the name of the original policy name (the one that contains override rules), and the `policy_name` field will reflect the policy that was enforced.

-For example:
+For example, if the matching override rule is called "login_page":

 ```shell